-The research and development costs relating to ultevursen primarily consisted of salaries, costs paid to CROs for managing the clinical study, costs for statistical analyses and manufacturing of process performance qualification drug substance batches.
+In 2022 and 2021, the research and development costs relating to ultevursen primarily consisted of salaries, costs paid to CROs for managing the clinical study, costs for statistical analyses and manufacturing of process performance qualification drug substance batches.
 Other significant costs are our internal laboratory costs, including the materials used in the labs and rent allocated to the lab space, as well as consultancy costs in the support of our research and development activities.
+In 2023, costs related to ultevursen were limited.

-For the years ended December 31, 2022, 2021 and 2020, we incurred expenses of \in 50,867,000, \notin 42,220,000 and \notin 38,135,000, respectively, on research and development.
+For the years ended December 31, 2023, 2022 and 2021, we incurred research and development expenses of \in 25,148,000, \in 50,867,000 and \in 42,220,000, respectively.

 Our research and development expenses may vary substantially from period to period based on the timing of our research and development activities.
-Research and development expenses are expected to decrease as we finalize the wind-down of our clinical programs for sepofarsen and ultevursen.
-As we initiate and continue our joint research projects with Lilly and continue to invest in the Axiomer platform, research and development expenses may subsequently increase.
+Research and development expenses are expected to increase as we continue our joint research projects with Lilly and our investments in the Axiomer and Trident platforms, while progressing our internal pipeline targets towards clinical development.